ResourceDataInc/Centroid/ruby/README.md

 # Centroid - Ruby

 This document includes information specific to Ruby in Centroid.
-Refer to the [Centroid document] (../README.md) for general information, including information the JSON configuration file.
+Refer to the [Centroid document](../README.md) for general information, including information the JSON configuration file.

 ## Installation